+Extreme value theory (EVT) provides elegant tools to model rare events.
+According to EVT, the conditional distribution of the independent and identically distributed (i.i.d.) observations that exceed a sufficiently high threshold can be well approximated by the generalized Pareto distribution (GPD) under some mild regularity conditions (Pickands III et al., 1975; de Haan and Ferreira, 2006).
+However, the selection of an optimal threshold is a difficult task, in practice (see Caeiro and Gomes (2015) and the references therein for an overview).
 In addition, the GPD is only an approximate model for the tail, while the rest of the data (lower than the threshold) are typically discarded.
 To fully use the data, mixture models have been proposed to fit the tail and the bulk separately.
-The tail is usually assumed to follow the GPD, whereas the bulk component can be modeled using parametric (Behrens, Lopes and Gamerman (2004); Cabras and Castellanos (2011); MacDonald (2011); Hu (2013); Zheng, Ismail and Meng (2014)), semiparametric, (Cabras and Castellanos (2011); do Nascimento, Gamerman and Lopes (2012); Lee, Li and Wong (2012)) or nonparametric (Tancredi, Anderson and O'Hagan (2006); MacDonald (2011)) methods.
-The mixture distribution model with Pareto tails is shown to be useful in practice (Bentzien and Friederichs (2012)).
+The tail is usually assumed to follow the GPD, whereas the bulk component can be modeled using parametric (Behrens et al., 2004; Cabras and Castellanos, 2011; Mac-Donald, 2011; Hu, 2013; Zheng et al., 2014), semiparametric, (Cabras and Castellanos, 2011; do Nascimento et al., 2012; Lee et al., 2012) or nonparametric (Tancredi et al., 2006; MacDonald, 2011) methods.
+The mixture distribution model with Pareto tails is shown to be useful in practice (Bentzien and Friederichs, 2012).
 However, these methods require specifying a hard threshold that separates the bulk and the tail.
-In addition, the probability density function of the mixture model is not necessarily continuous (smooth) at the threshold (though the cumulative distribution is continuous), which may lead to biased estimators (Scarrott and MacDonald (2012)).
-Extensions of the extreme value mixture models that exhibit a smoother transition from the bulk to the tail include the dynamically weighted mixture model (Frigessi, Haug and Rue (2002); Vrac and Naveau (2007)) and the interval transition mixture model (Holden and Haug (2009)).
+In addition, the probability density function of the mixture model is not necessarily continuous (smooth) at the threshold (though the cumulative distribution is continuous), which may lead to biased estimators (Scarrott and MacDonald, 2012).
+Extensions of the extreme value mixture models that exhibit a smoother transition from the bulk to the tail include the dynamically weighted mixture model (Frigessi et al., 2002; Vrac and Naveau, 2007) and the interval transition mixture model (Holden and Haug, 2009).
 As an alternative to the mixture models, Naveau et al. (2016) propose an extended GPD (EGPD) model that can be applied to heavy, moderate, and low precipitation amounts, while avoiding the potential difficulties associated with threshold selection.
-Rather than considering all points over the threshold, the data are converted to block maxima and fit using a generalized extreme value (GEV) distribution (Scheuerer (2014)).
+Rather than considering all points over the threshold, the data are converted to block maxima and fit using a generalized extreme value (GEV) distribution (Scheuerer, 2014).
 In addition, Bjørnar Bremnes (2004) proposes a quantile regression approach, showing that it is useful when the training sample size is relatively large.

 In this study, we propose a finite mixture generalized Pareto (MIXGP) model.
 The proposed MIXGP is an extension of the classical GPD.
 Here, we treat the threshold as a random variable and use a semiparametric Bayesian prior for its mixing distribution.
 By marginalizing over the threshold, we have a full range model that applies to both the bulk and the tail.
 The idea of using a random threshold that varies among observations was first proposed in Pigeon and Denuit (2011).
-However, their model is built upon the composite lognormal-Pareto model (Cooray and Ananda (2005); Scollnik (2007)), a type of extreme value mixture model, on which discussions of its tail behavior are limited.
+However, their model is built upon the composite lognormal-Pareto model (Cooray and Ananda, 2005; Scollnik, 2007), a type of extreme value mixture model, on which discussions of its tail behavior are limited.